Ancient Japan - Historical Temples and Traditional Architecture

 This is the Japan you never even knew you were yearning for.

-We are proud of the journeys we create because we believe they are genuinely different.
-Not just because of the energy and attitude with which we travel as a team, but because of the SPOTS we choose and the stories that weave them into a complete experience.
-Anyone who has already been with us to Japan knows how intense two weeks there can be – how many SPOTS, people, views, and emotions layer upon each other, sometimes making you lose track of whether you're awake or dreaming as you follow your guide from one SPOT to the next.
+We take pride in the journeys we create because we believe they are truly different.
+Not just because of the energy and attitude with which we travel as a team, but because of the places we choose and the stories that weave them into a whole experience.
+Anyone who has been with us to Japan already knows how intense two weeks can be there – how many places, people, sights, and emotions build up until you sometimes lose the sense of whether you're awake or dreaming, following your guide from one place to the next.

-Now it’s time to elevate that feeling to a whole new level – for those ready to return to the land of the rising sun.
+Now it's time to elevate that feeling to a completely new level – for those ready to return to the Land of the Rising Sun.

-This time, we delve deeply beyond the familiar: along the sacred paths of Kumano Kodo, through a two-day cycling adventure between islands, with flights and ferries to some of the most remote SPOTS we've visited, by Shinkansen through Kyushu to Nagasaki and finally – back to the vibrant, bustling chaos of Osaka.
+This time, we're venturing far beyond the familiar: along the sacred trails of Kumano Kodo, on a two-day cycling adventure between islands, with flights and ferries to some of the most remote places we've visited, by Shinkansen through Kyushu to Nagasaki, and finally – back to the bustling chaos of Osaka.

-This is the Japan you didn’t even know you were yearning for.
+This is the Japan you didn’t even know you longed for.

 Is this journey meant for you?